srbhr/recursion/README.md

 In the similar manner we can have print single element, and count all elements whose sum is equal to that particular sum.

 The pattern remains the same.
-And it's going to be very useful in Dynamic Programming.
+And it's going to be very useful in Dynamic Programming.e